-- The debt to assets ratio measures the extent to which ASG had funded its assets with debt.
-The lower the debt percentage, the more equity ASG has in its assets. - At September 30, 2006, less than onefifth (16.4%) of ASG's \$320.5 million of total assets were funded with debt or other obligations.
-This is a favorable financial indicator and indicates that for each dollar of ASG assets it owns, it owes 16.4 cents of that dollar to others.
-This is an improvement from the ratios reported in the prior years.
+The debt to assets ratio measures the extent to which ASG had funded its assets with debt.
+The lower the debt percentage, the more equity ASG has in its assets.

+At September 30, 2007, less than one-third (28.7%) of ASG's \$332.4 million of total assets were funded with debt or other obligations.
+This is an above satisfactory financial indicator and indicates that for each dollar of ASG assets it owns, it owes 28.7 cents of that dollar to others.
+However, this ratio declined from that of the prior year.